danbev/learning-ai/notes/trustification/task.md

 This is a suggestion to fine tune a language model to detect vulnerabilities specific to Red Hat products.
 Or perhaps using something like RAG (Retrieval Augmented Generation)

+### Sugestion: Use a language model to generate a vulnerability report